Glenn Lindgren

-Glenn Lindgren (born Glenn Michael Lindgren; February 9, 1955 - September 16, 2017) was a chef, food writer, and frequent guest on both television and radio.
+Glenn Lindgren (born Glenn Michael Lindgren; February 9, 1955 - September 16, 2017) was a chef, food writer, and frequent guest on television and radio.
 He graduated from the University of St. Thomas in 1977.
-Lindgren has been involved in the food, restaurant, and travel industries through the creation and management of four popular websites and his creation and marketing of the Three Guys From Miami, an entertainment partnership that promotes Cuban food and culture.
+Lindgren was involved in the food, restaurant, and travel industries through the creation and management of four popular websites, as well as his establishment of Three Guys From Miami, an entertainment partnership promoting Cuban food and culture.

 Lindgren is the author of two popular cookbooks: Three Guys From Miami Cook Cuban and Three Guys From Miami Celebrate Cuban.

 Professional career

 Television

 Lindgren was featured in Keith Famie's Adventures: Miami and South Beach on the Food Network in 2002 and in Tyler's Ultimate: The Ultimate Paella on the Food Network in 2003.
 He also appeared in Christmas in America: Miami Noche Buena on the Food Network, which originally aired December 14, 2003.
 Lindgren also appeared on CBS Sunday Morning in 2005 and was featured in a Public television documentary, La Cocina Cubana: Secretos de Mi Abuela -- The Cuban Kitchen: My Grandmother's Secrets, which aired May 26, 2005.